Veteran Energy

 The good:

-- $50 referral bonus for both you and friends
+- $50 referral bonus for both parties

-- Vistra backing means financial stability
+- Vistra backing: No financial stability concerns

 The catch: